"Cultivate your life - you are what you grow -

 In January 2009, I began my blog "365DaysOfKale" to write about my passion for "all things kale" and the CancerVictoryGardens™ blog in March 2009 to help everyone touched by cancer cultivate health through a garden's nourishment of body and soul.

 Personally autographed copies of the most recent printing are available at Nicola's Books in Ann Arbor, MI (734-662-0600, nicolasbooks.com).
-Proceeds donated to research funded by The American Institute for Cancer Research (aicr.org, 1-800-843-8114)
+Proceeds are donated to research funded by The American Institute for Cancer Research (aicr.org, 1-800-843-8114).